lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 ## Client Streaming: multiple requests, one response

-Let'    s say a client wants to **send a batch of notes** in a single stream, and the server replies with a summary (e.g., how many were saved).
+Let's say a client wants to **send a batch of notes** in a single stream, and the server replies with a summary (e.g., how many were saved).

 Let's add the `.proto` definitions for that: